Thursday 29 February 1940

 Palestine: There is a spontaneous protest against the British at the recent laws restricting the purchase of land, which many settlers feel is an improper penalty upon Jews.

 French Homefront: Minister of Finance Paul Reynaud warns in a broadcast about runaway inflation (le cycle infernal).
 The words carry weight because of the fairly recent disaster on that score in Weimar Germany.
 The government is imposing the usual measures to control prices, many of which stretch back to Roman times, including a price freeze, rationing, revaluation of gold reserves, and compulsory use of female labor.

 In the first step of the plan, the French government introduces ration cards.

 American Homefront: Bob Hope hosts the 12th Academy Awards in Los Angeles.
-While the LA Times publishes the list of winners before the ceremony, thus robbing the event of suspense for the participants, nobody really is in doubt about who is going to win the overwhelming majority of the awards: "Gone With The Wind."
-This incident results in the famous "The envelope, please" tradition which lives on to this day.
+The LA Times publishes the list of winners before the ceremony, thus robbing the event of suspense for the participants.
+However, nobody really is in doubt about who is going to win the overwhelming majority of the awards: "Gone With The Wind."
+This incident results in the famous "The envelope, please" tradition of all subsequent Academy Award ceremonies.